Aevarkan/WorldEdit-BE-Docs/docs/usage/worldedit_app.md

-# WorldEdit App
+# Bedrock World Editor

 !!!
 Important

-    The app is for Windows only!
-However an Android port is planned in the future.
-Whether one for iOS will be made is not made certain.
+    As of writing this page, the app is only available on PC.

-The WorldEdit app is a program that can be used in combination with the WorldEdit addon.
-It gives you more capabilities than what the game itself allows.
-As of writing, you can use the app for two things.
+Bedrock World Editor app is an NBT editor created by [8Crafter](https://github.com/8Crafter-Studios).
+Apart from NBT editing, it comes with WorldEdit support that lets you process worlds in ways you can't with just the addon.

 1. Exporting structures and using them in other worlds
 2. Changing biomes